Empire Mates State of Mind

 Empire Mates State of Mind is a compilation album by musicians of Nigerian record label Empire Mates Entertainment (E.M.E).
 It was released by the label on 18 June 2012.
 The album's production was handled by Legendury Beatz, Sarz, Masterkraft, Cobhams Asuquo, Kid Konnect and Spellz.
-Empire Mates State of Mind features collaborations with X.O Senavoe, Rotimi and Basketmouth.
+Empire Mates State of Mind features collaborations with X.O Senavoe, Rotimi and comedian Basketmouth.
 It produced seven singles—"Baddest Boy", "Dance for Me", "Get Down Tonight", "Ko Mo Le", "Sun Mo Mi", "Don't Delay Me (Don't Go There)" and "Change".

 Background and recording

 Banky W, Wizkid and Skales started recording songs for the album in 2011.
 Most of the songs on the project were recorded at E.M.E headquarters.
 Banky W told Beverly Bryan of MTV Iggy that living with Skales and Wizkid made the album easier to record.
 Empire Mates State of Mind was initially scheduled for release on 12 June 2012, but ended up being postponed.
-E.M.E released the album's final track listing instead.
+E.M.E released the album's final track list instead.
 On 15 and 16 June, E.M.E organized a listening party and launch event to celebrate and promote the album.
 The listening party was held at the Deuces Bar & Lounge in Victoria Island, Lagos.

 Empire Mates State of Mind was released exclusively on Spinlet, a digital media company.
 As a means of promoting the album and its brand, Spinlet gave away 100,000 copies of the album to its subscribers.
 The album was made available for free digital download to the first 75,000 people who downloaded Spinlet's official mobile application.
 Nigerian Entertainment Today posted a step-by-step tutorial on how Spinlet subscribers can download the album.